mfscpayload-690/Sniff-Recon/README.md

 # 🔍 Sniff Recon - Advanced Network Packet Analyzer

-A modern, browser-based network packet analyzer with beautiful UI design, similar to Wireshark but with enhanced visual appeal and user experience.
+A modern, browser-based network packet analyzer with beautiful UI design and **AI-powered natural language querying**, similar to Wireshark but with enhanced visual appeal and intelligent analysis capabilities.

 ## ✨ Features